Coronavirus (COVID-19) Updates

 Because the state of the coronavirus is changing every day, Leader Dog will be monitoring the situation and, if needed, will update our approach as information becomes available from the WHO, CDC and local authorities.
 We will be communicating with constituents and the public to keep everyone informed about what we are doing to try to keep the Leader Dog community and the community at large safe.

-You can find out what life at Leader Dog has been like a week after the first confirmed cases on our blog.
+You can find out what life at Leader Dog was like a week after the first confirmed cases on our blog.